Help parents navigate and become knowledgeable in the

 As the parent of children with special needs, I have spent over 25 years educating myself, finding tools, implementing those tools and evaluating what works and doesn't work for my child.
 This has allowed me to broaden my knowledge base and deepen my understanding or the needs of children at school and at home.

 That path created a opportunity to share and assist parents in doing the same for their child.
-I work with parents to find the proper tools and supports for their child to create a more functional and happy environment for not only their child but also for the family.
+I work with parents and students to find the proper tools and supports to create a more functional and happy environment for the individual and as needed, the family.

-As an Executive Function Coach Work with students Middle School - College on individualized executive function (EF) skill acquisition using real life situations from school, home, life and work.
+As an Executive Function Coach I work with students Middle School - College on individualized executive function (EF) skill acquisition using real life situations from school, home, life and work.
 Coaching can be done in-person at an agreed upon location or via video conferencing